mobicast/mobicast-cocoapods/README.md

 # Mobicast

 ### Introduction
-Mobicast provides an iOS SDK that can very straightforwardly be plugged into an existing iOS mobile application to show popular video content alongside targeted advertising.
-The SDK makes use of the Mobicast API and fetches player configuration and video playlist details using exactly the same mechanism.
+Mocha provides an iOS SDK that can very straightforwardly be plugged into an existing iOS mobile application to show popular video content alongside targeted advertising.
+The SDK makes use of the Mocha API and fetches player configuration and video playlist details using exactly the same mechanism.
 In the same way as the API, the Mobicast Account Team will provision a player token to use when configuring the SDK.

 ### Functionality
 Once implemented, a video marquee of content from the configured playlist is shown at the bottom of the view that initialises the SDK control: